Body Camera Video Shows CPD Officer Shooting Anthony Alvarez As He Ran Away, Holding A Gun; COPA Recommends Officer Be Relieved Of Police Powers During Investigation

 After the new foot pursuit policy is completed, the department will develop officer training around the new policy.

 “We hope to roll out and implement the foot pursuit policy within the next few weeks.
 We are obviously proceeding with a sense of urgency as it relates to foot pursuit policies, and to highlight obviously the dangers; not only to the officers, gen general public, and the offenders public,” Brown said.
-“It is really important for us to get it right.”MORE NEWS: Chicago To Offer A "Vax Pass" Next Month As An Incentive For People To Get The COVID Vaccine
+“It is really important for us to get it right.”MORE NEWS: Over 17,000 Unemployment Claims Filed In Illinois Last Week Amid COVID-19 Pandemic

 In developing the new foot pursuit policy, Brown said CPD has looked at policies from other departments under federal consent decrees to come up with the best practices going forward.